Rapid-Application-Development-JS/ServiceLocator/README.md

 }
 ```

-####With lazy instantiation
+####With lazy instantiation:

 ```javascript
 ServiceLocator.register('ServiceTwo', ServiceTwo, false);
 ```

-No instance but have construction function:
+No instance, but there is a construction function:

 ```javascript
 {